-At KHNES we can make provision for every kind of frequently occurring SEND without an EHCP, for instance; dyslexia, dyspraxia, speech and language needs, autism, Asperger's syndrome, learning difficulties and behaviour difficulties.
-There are other kinds of SEN which do not occur as frequently and with which the KHNES is less familiar, however we can access training and advice so that these kinds of needs can be met.
+At TRS we can make provision for every kind of frequently occurring SEND without an EHCP, for instance; dyslexia, dyspraxia, speech and language needs, autism, Asperger's syndrome, learning difficulties and behaviour difficulties.
+There are other kinds of SEN which do not occur as frequently and with which TRS is less familiar although we can access training and advice so that these types of needs can be met.

-Due to the nature of our service KHNES currently meets the needs of a range of pupils suffering from mental and physical health needs.
+Due to the nature of our service TRS currently meets the needs of a range of pupils suffering from mental and physical health needs.
 Pupils with an EHCP should have provision provided by the Local Authority.
-KHNES will help support the transition of pupils from our service to the named school on the Health Care Plan or back into the mainstream school.
+TRS will help support the transition of pupils from our service to the named school on the Health Care Plan or back into the mainstream school.